 A one-hour cruise back towards the mainlands and you’ll be in the hillside village of Positano, which is the perfect playground for watersports.
 Known as the ‘gem of the divine coast’, the panoramic view of the town is as beautiful as the seascape so take advantage and dine on board with a five-course feast.

-Obviously you can’t visit the Amalfi Coast and not stop off at Amalfi.
-Declared a UNESCO World Heritage Site for its undisputed beauty and unique landscape, there are many historical points of interest to check out, including the imposing Cathedral St Andrew and the Campanile (bell tower).
+Declared a UNESCO World Heritage Site in 1997 for its undisputed beauty and unique landscape, there are many historical points of interest to check out, including the imposing Cathedral St Andrew and the Campanile (bell tower).

 A small town in Campania famous for its limoncello, this town features beautiful architecture plus many cafés and shops.
 Enjoy the lemon terraces, the pretty small port of Marina Piccola and the roman ruins before sundowners on board among all the other superyachts docked in the lazy port.